 - As a side dish - for main courses such as pork chops or tenderloin + mashed potatoes (my favorite combo), rump steak, mushroom chicken thighs.

-- For sharing - add it to Charcuterie Board, and epic taco boards.
+- For sharing - add it to the Charcuterie Board and epic taco board.

 - For Breakfast - with scrambled eggs, poached eggs or frittata.